hetznercloud/cli/docs/reference/hcloud_image_add-label.md

 ## hcloud image add-label

-Add a label to an image
+Add a label to an Image

 ```
 hcloud image add-label [--overwrite] <image> <label>...